ayourtch/poxi/README.md

-# scarust
+# Poxi

-ScaRust (pronounced "scar[i]est") is a packet parsing/creation framework heavily inspired by the venerable Scapy.
+Poxi (from Packet OXIde) is a packet parsing/creation framework heavily inspired by the venerable Scapy.

 The focus, much like the Scapy's, is a very flexible packet manipulation without too much of the paperwork.
 As a result, it is entirely possible to create